 Restorative yoga is a practice of yoga that focuses on relaxation and calm.
-This type of yoga is not practiced at high speeds or with forceful movements, but rather slowly and with precise, intentional movement.
-It can be practiced by people of all fitness levels and any age because it’s designed to be accessible to anyone.
+This type of yoga is not practised at high speeds or with forceful movements, but rather slowly and with precise, intentional movement.
+It can be practised by people of all fitness levels and any age because it’s designed to be accessible to anyone.

 It is an extremely calming form of yoga, but also offers many benefits for practitioners.
 These include reducing stress, improving sleep, improving digestion, and increasing energy.
 It is used frequently to de-stress and recover from chronic pain like arthritis or fibromyalgia.

 Hopefully, you’ve enjoyed learning about the different types of yoga.
 Yoga combines the benefits of exercise with the relaxation of meditation.
 It provides a holistic approach to health and wellness that has many physical, mental and spiritual benefits.

 Most types of Yoga can be practised by all ages, body types and fitness levels.
 Whether you are looking to shed a few pounds, get stronger, feel more flexible, relieve stress or just have fun, get ready for a new you.
 If you want to try something that will help you relax, help with joint pain, increase flexibility, and build strength, go ahead and try out one of the many types of yoga.